datto/php-json-rpc-http/README.md

 $server->reply();
 ```

-*See the "examples" folder for ready-to-use examples.*
+*See the "examples" folder for more examples.*

 ## Requirements